Alabama Alcohol and Drug Use Statistics

 Each of Alabama’s four regions boasts unique geography, attractions, and culture.
 If you love mountains, you may want to consider facilities in Alabama’s Northern region, which is home to Huntsville, Decatur, and the southern Appalachians.

-If you prefer a more urban environment, consider a rehab facilities in Alabama’s central region, which is home to Birmingham, the largest city in the state.
+If you prefer a more urban environment, consider rehab facilities in Alabama’s central region, which is home to Birmingham, the largest city in the state.
 Here, you’ll find the Talladega Superspeedway and Horseshoe Bend National Military Park, as well as many museums and historic sites.
-If you’re outdoorsy, you’ll likely also appreciate the regions rivers and lakes, which are some of the most biologically diverse in the country.
+If you’re outdoorsy, you’ll likely also appreciate the region’s rivers and lakes.

 Alabama’s southern region is widely known for its many historic sites and museums as the state’s historic capital, Montgomery, is located here.
 The area is also abundant in natural beauty and is home to many waterways, state parks, and national preservation areas.